kingston-hackSpace/MLX90640_Thermal_Camera_with_ESP32/README.md

 - Search for "esp32 by Espressif Systems".
 Install.

-- Go to "Tools > Upload Speed > 125200"
+- Plug your ESP32 to your computer if you haven't alredy.

-- Plug the ESP32 to your computer if you haven't already
+- Go to "Tools > Upload Speed > 115200"

 - At the top of your Arduino IDE screen, select the board: "Adafruit Feather ESP32 V2"